Siege of Acre (1189–1191): Battle of Acre

 On 4 October, Saladin moved to the east of the city to confront Guy's camp.
 The Crusader army had grown to 30,000 infantry and 2,000 cavalry through reinforcements by the end of September.
 A Christian fleet of at least 102 ships blockaded the city.
-The Muslim army consisted of troops from Egypt, Turkestan, Syria, and Mesopotamia.
+The Muslim army consisted of troops from Egypt, Kurd, Turkestan, Syria, and Mesopotamia.

 The Muslims lay in a semicircle east of the city facing inwards towards Acre.
 The Crusader army lay in between, with lightly armed crossbowmen in the first line and the heavy cavalry in second.
 At the later Battle of Arsuf the Christians fought coherently; here the battle began with a disjointed combat between the Templars and Saladin's right wing.
 The Crusaders were so successful that the enemy had to send reinforcements from other parts of the field.
 Thus the steady advance of the Christian centre against Saladin's own corps, in which the crossbows prepared the way for the charge of the men-at-arms, met with no great resistance.
 Saladin's centre and right flanks were put to flight.

 But the victors scattered to plunder.
 Saladin rallied his men, and, when the Christians began to retire with their booty, let loose his light cavalry upon them.
 No connected resistance was offered, and the Turks slaughtered the fugitives until checked by the fresh troops of the Christian right flank.
 Guy's reserves, who were in the Christian camp containing the Saracen garrison at Acre, were sent to reinforce the Christian line.
 The garrison at Acre realized that the Christian camp was undefended, so launched an attack into the Christian left flank's rear.
 They fell upon the Templars, assisting the Saracen right wing and inflicting heavy casualties.
 Gerard de Ridefort, Grand Master of the Templars, was killed.
 Andrew of Brienne was also killed and Conrad had to be rescued by Guy.
 In the end, the Crusaders repulsed the relieving army.
 Christian casualties ranged from 4,000 or 5,000 to 10,000 men.
 Saladin could not push them back without another pitched battle.